moustaphaOut/tierraChallenge/readme.md

 But it might be easier to add a Jest module to your text editor of choice

+If you want to run the node app, first you will need to transpile the typescript into javascript.
+If you're running node, you can simply run `tsc --watch`, or if using docker:

+`docker run -v "$PWD":/usr/src/app -w /usr/src/app node npm run tsc -- --watch`

-If you want to run the node app, I've included nodemon and an npm script called "dev".
+Now that the code has been compiled, I've included nodemon and an npm script called "dev".
 If you have node installed use `npm run dev`, and the alternative with docker is:

 `docker run -v "$PWD":/usr/src/app -w /usr/src/app node npm run dev`